-Used to calculate an absolute value emissions factor for a crop.
+Data requirements for calculating emissions factor for a crop.

 The Inventory module calculates an absolute value of the emissions for a given time period (and associated with growing a crop on a field).
 Inventory is relevant for companies looking to understand their emissions impact.
-In these cases, customers are not quantifying carbon credits for verification or measuring a practice change, but rather measuring progress towards sustainability or net-0 goals.

-The Measure API takes in your field location and field management data (crop info, tilling events, fertilizer data, etc.).
+Inventory module takes in your field location and field management data (crop info, tilling events, fertilizer data, etc.).
 The API combines your data with field-level weather, soil info, etc. Field management data includes a recent history of events, we recommend a minimum of 3 years history but more ideally 5 years of history, as well as the reporting period for which your GHG inventory is measured.

 - Field location (field boundaries, lat/long)